 • Use fine, plain breadcrumbs.
 This recipe is best with regular breadcrumbs, instead of panko breadcrumbs.
 Panko breadcrumbs are too large and won’t stick well to the mushrooms.

 • Air fry in batches.
 The air fryer will probably not be big enough to cook all of the breaded mushrooms at once, so cook in as many batches as needed.
-And again, I can’t emphasize this enough: Make sure mushrooms are not overcrowded in the basket to ensure they reach peak crispiness!
+And again, I can’t emphasize this enough: Make sure mushrooms aren’t overcrowded in the basket so they reach peak crispiness!

 Close view pile of crispy mushrooms.